Ice-Moon-28/AI_Agent/README.md

-1. 上传图片至 AWS S3 buckets，获得公网URL （上传最大限制为10MB）
+1. upload images to AWS S3 buckets，get a public URL （maximum upload limitation is 10MB）

-2. 附带图片请求/start接口，使用 gpt-40-mini
+2. request /start API with image, request with image will use gpt-4o-mini